When: November 10-16, 2017 (Friday to Thursday)

 Harmony Dawn Retreat is located on Rice Lake just 90 minutes northeast of Toronto in Northumberland County.
 It was constructed to inspire harmony, balance and transformation, making it ideal for healing and transformative retreats and workshops.
 The retreat building, surrounded by meadows and woodland, is independent of outside utilities and away from public roads due to solar and wind power as well as other sustainable energy technologies.

 I have been teaching meditation in meditation centres, community centres, and in private sessions since 2000.
-I’ve also presented meditation and creativity sessions at Mindcamp in Toronto since 2003, at the CREA (Creativity European Association) Conference in Italy since 2005, and at the Creative Problem Solving Institute (CPSI) in 2007.
+I’ve also presented meditation and creativity sessions at Mindcamp Canada since 2003, at the CREA (Creativity European Association) Conference in Italy since 2005, and at the Creative Problem Solving Institute (CPSI) in 2007.
 Click here for more information about me.